CNES/bulldozer-qgis-plugin/docs/README.md

 ### Descriptions

 - **BulldozerDtmProvider_algorithm.py**: Base class for all algorithms.
 Defines common functionalities and structures.
-- **BulldozerDtmProvider_Basic_Algorithm.py**: Implements the basic usage scenario with input digital terrain model (DTM) and output folder specification.
+- **BulldozerDtmProvider_Basic_Algorithm.py**: Implements the basic usage scenario with input Digital Surface Model (DSM) and output target folder.
-- **BulldozerDtmProvider_Advanced_algorithm.py**: Provides access to all customizable parameters of the Bulldozer, suitable for advanced users.
+- **BulldozerDtmProvider_Advanced_algorithm.py**: Provides access to all customizable parameters of Bulldozer.
+It's designed for advanced users.
-- **BulldozerDtmProvider_ConfigFile_algorithm.py**: Utilizes an input configuration file to set parameters dynamically.
+- **BulldozerDtmProvider_ConfigFile_algorithm.py**: Uses an input configuration file to set Bulldozer parameters.
-- **import_bulldozer.py**: Checks for the presence of the `bulldozer-dtm` library in the current environment, installs it if absent, and configures the environment accordingly.
+- **import_bulldozer.py**: Checks for the presence of the `bulldozer-dtm` library in the current environment, installs it if required, and setup the environment accordingly.

 ## Parameters